About

 LaMarr Labs does not sell tools, resell vendor products, or bundle implementation into advisory retainers.
 The roadmap must be credible when it recommends not migrating certain systems, delaying certain waves, or applying vendor pressure that the vendor would not prefer.

-Decision-grade clarity, not analytical coverage
+Decision-grade clarity over analytical coverage

 If the framing here matches what your board, regulator, or executive team has started raising, the right next step is a briefing.